SebastienPittet/tutorials/exoscale_documentation/compute/80_snapshots.md

 * Only one action is permitted at a time.
 For example, when a Snapshot is being destroyed, you cannot create a new Snapshot.
 * Snapshots cannot be named at the moment, they are identified by a UUID.
+* When you delete an instance, its snapshots are deleted too.